johanley/postscript-notes/README.md

 * types: boolean, integer, real, name (their word for an identifier)
 * data structures: strings, dictionaries, and arrays (nestable)
 * strings can contain binary data! **there's no 'character' data type as such**
-* strings are arrays of numbers in the range 0..255
+* strings are arrays of numbers in the range 0..255 (a character's number is determined by an *encoding*)
 * a procedure is an executable array of strings (tokens in the language)
 * it has next to nothing for implementing modularity (the `run` operator includes one PS file in another)
 * the programmer writes **procedures**, but the system has built-in **operators** (385 of them in Language Level 3).
-They both behave nearly the same.
+In your code, operators and procedures are used in the exact same way.
 * PS makes liberal use of **stacks and dictionaries**
-* PS uses an **operand stack** to both pass parameters and return results
+* PS uses an **operand stack** to pass parameters and return results
 * PS **may have been the first language to implement dictionaries**, but I'm not sure.
 The documentation emphasizes in several places dictionaries are a unique aspect of the language.
 * there's no strict concept of a reserved word: the behaviour of built-in operators can be overridden by a program!
 * the default origin of the coordinate system on the page is the lower left corner.
-The x coord increases to the right, and the y coord increases upwards.
+By default, the x coord increases to the right, and the y coord increases upwards.
-* PS has three Language Levels 1-3; I assume most modern implementations probably implement Level 3, since it's been around for a long time.
+* PS has three Language Levels 1-3.
+I assume most modern implementations probably implement Level 3, since it's been around for a long time.
 * the documentation for the language reflects the lessened capabilities of typical computers dating from the 1980s and 1990s.
 I assume that those concerns have become obsolete.